gangwug/SRBR_SMTSARworkshop2016/README.md

 ##### 5. Download three repositories to your notebook computer

-* Click [SRBR_SMTSAworkshop](https://github.com/gangwug/SRBR_SMTSAworkshop/archive/master.zip), [MetaCycleApp](https://github.com/gangwug/MetaCycleApp/archive/master.zip) and [PSEA](https://github.com/ranafi/PSEA/archive/master.zip) one by one to download each repository to your notebook computer.
+* Click [SRBR_SMTSARworkshop2016](https://github.com/gangwug/SRBR_SMTSARworkshop2016/archive/master.zip), [MetaCycleApp](https://github.com/gangwug/MetaCycleApp/archive/master.zip) and [PSEA](https://github.com/ranafi/PSEA/archive/master.zip) one by one to download each repository to your notebook computer.
 * Unzip the downloaded repositories, and put them on the Desktop of your notebook computer.

 ##### 6. Prepare your own datasets if you hope to try them at the end of this workshop.
 * Prepare your own datasets in the same format as the sample sets.
-See the file 'Hughes2009_MouseLiver1h.txt' provided in the 'data-raw' directory of the SRBR_SMTSAworkshop repository as an example.
+See the file 'Hughes2009_MouseLiver1h.txt' provided in the 'data-raw' directory of the SRBR_SMTSARworkshop2016 repository as an example.
 * Each time series data will be a row of the spreadsheet, with a top header row and a leftmost column of labels, saved as a tab-delimited txt file or comm-delimited csv file.

 ## Day of the workshop